 While these doors are traditionally hung on exposed butt hinges, we also offer in-frame with soss hinges.
 Unlike a butt hinge, a soss hinge is completely concealed when the door is closed.
 The hinge is attached by cutting mortises into both the door and the cabinet frame, which also gives the door additional strength and support.

-The lay-on style of door generally gives a more contemporary look to your kitchen.
+The lay-on, or frameless, style of door generally gives a more contemporary look to your kitchen.
 Each door or drawer front is positioned in perfect harmony with its neighbour, creating a sleek and smooth finish across the cabinets, particularly when flat doors are used.
 The doors are hung on the technically advanced Blum hinges, providing great support and stability to your chosen door, as well as performing a soft close function.